25 of the Most Famous Ancient Greek Statues and Sculptures

 Can the Venus de Milo ever be bettered?

-If you compare this last statue; the Venus de Milo, with the first on my list; the Lady of Auxerre, you will notice how the style has evolved, from the rigid, stiffness of the archaic period, to the fluid, free movement of the Hellenistic period.
+If you compare this last statue, the Venus de Milo, with the first on my list, the Lady of Auxerre, you will notice how the style has evolved from the rigid stiffness of the archaic period to the fluid, free movement of the Hellenistic period.

-Slowly but surely, through the classical period, the sculptures have become more life-like, they now have a certain finesse, their faces are no longer without expression, staring straight ahead, you notice that coy little smile or the sideward glance of an eye.
+Their faces are no longer without expression, staring straight ahead and you may notice that coy little smile or the sideway glance of an eye.

-What better example of this, than the Venus de Milo, with her air of aloofness, that twist of her waist, after this exceptional work of art, what?
+What better example of how the sculptures have evolved is there than the Venus de Milo with her air of aloofness and that twist of her waist?

 Can the Venus de Milo ever be bettered?